 Does your company ship with FedEx?
-You know FedEx fuel surcharges and understand these additional costs of transportation impact profitability.
+You know FedEx fuel surcharges and understand that these additional costs of transportation impact profitability.

-Estimated reading time: 5 minutes
+Estimated reading time: 6 minutes

 FedEx typically determines the surcharge percentages based on the U.S. Gulf Coast (USGC) spot price for a gallon of kerosene-type jet fuel (for air shipments) and on the U.S. On-Highway Diesel Fuel price (for ground shipments).
 The company often publishes a table that relates spot prices to specific surcharge percentages, allowing customers to see in advance what the surcharge will be based on current fuel prices.